logo

 Critical Race Theory

 Critical Race Theory considers many of the same issues conventional civil rights and ethnic studies take.
 Still, it places them in a broader perspective, including economics, history, and even emotions and the unconscious.
-Unlike traditional civil rights, which embraces incrementalism and step-by-step progress, critical race theory questions the very foundations of the liberal order, including equality theory, legal reasoning, Enlightenment rationalism, and principles of constitutional law.
+Unlike traditional civil rights, which embraces incrementalism and step-by-step progress, Critical Race Theory questions the very foundations of the liberal order, including equality theory, legal reasoning, Enlightenment rationalism, and principles of constitutional law.

-Cultural Appropiation
+Cultural Appropriation

 Theft of cultural elements — including symbols, art, language, customs, etc. — for one’s use, commodification, or profit, often without understanding, acknowledgment, or respect for its value in its original culture.
 It results from a dominant (i.e., White) culture’s right to appropriate other cultural elements.